hpc-carpentry/hpc-carpentry.github.io/_posts/2018/06/2018-06-14-lesson-infrastructure-report.md

 encourage our instructors during training to stick to the lesson material as is, a lot of community members (especially those with plenty of workshop experience) diverge from, reorder, and/or adapt the material e.g. to suit their target audience or to fit the time available for the lesson.
-As the Carpentries grows, and our lessons are used more often, the materials tend to expand.
+As The Carpentries grows, and our lessons are used more often, the materials tend to expand.
 This is making it increasingly difficult to cover the whole lesson in the time that is typically available.
 There is a conflict between providing material that caters